Lachiecodes/Securing-and-Hardening-Linux/README.md

 - By default, `aidinit` checks a set of directories and files defined in `/etc/aide/aide.conf` and creates the baseline database.
 - We can check the newly created database by running: `ls -l /var/lib/aide`.
 It will be named `aide.db.new`.
 - After initialising the database you will need to move the newly created database to the one that it will be check against and its by default `aide.db`.
 Run the command: `mv /var/lib/aide/aide.db.new /var/lib/aide/aide.db`.
-- Now run a few commands to make some changes to your system.
-Such as: `sudo touch /root/abc.txt` and `sudo useradd user3`.
+- Now run a few commands to make some changes to your system, such as: `sudo touch /root/abc.txt` and `sudo useradd user3`.
 - Now lets test to see if AIDE is working.
 Run the command: `sudo aide -c /var/lib/aide/aide.conf.autogenerated --check > system-report.txt`.
 - Now wait for it to complete, and open the file to check any changes to the system: `less system-report.txt`.
 - If after reviewing the changes and determining they are ok, it is recommended to update the AIDE database with the new changes so they are not reported again on the next AIDE check.